 On May 31, 2102, Tennessee basketball coach Cuonzo Martin appointed Nicodemus Christopher to oversee all strength and conditioning efforts related to the men's basketball program.
-Christopher had spent the previous year as a sports performance assistant at Purdue.
+Christopher had spent the previous year as a speed and conditioning coordinator at Purdue.

 During his first season with the Volunteers, his impact was never more evident than when Tennessee outlasted Texas A&M on the road in four overtimes.
 It was the longest game in UT's hardwood history, with five players logging more than 40 minutes and three Vols playing at least 53 minutes.